Clinical Doctorate in Physical Therapy (DPT)

 Program Entrance Date: Fall Semester

-Graduates are eligible to apply to take the physical therapy licensure examination (NPTE).
+Graduates are eligible to apply to take the NPTE.
 Each state law regulates the practice of Physical Therapy within the respective jurisdiction.
-Graduates are responsible to contact specific state’s Board of Licensure for Physical Therapy to obtain further information on the respective state’s eligibility and application requirements.
+Graduates are responsible for contacting specific State Licensure Boards of Physical Therapy to obtain further information on the respective state’s eligibility and application requirements.